 The YouTube Symphony Orchestra project was made possible by unpaid internships and by subcontracting.
 With the exception of a few star performers like Mason Bates, the orchestra consisted solely of nonunionized volunteer musicians, and instead of establishing a stable orchestral workforce and paying them a salary and benefits, Google identified individual workers in disparate global locations and paid them nothing for a single night of labor.

 This is another feature of neoliberalism: non-compensated labor.
 The idea here is that the classical musicians are being paid with visibility: they are being seen and they are being given the opportunity to showcase their talents on a major platform.
 This is a defining problem of neoliberalism: it pretends that artistic compensation is a stand-in for tangible compensation in the form of adequate wages.
-As a result, the goals neoliberalism claims to herald—innovation, multiculturalism, and connectivity—are riddled with contradiction and hypocrisy.
-The actual goals of neoliberalism are made clear through the YTSO project: to uphold the ideals of Western capitalism while only giving off the appearance of being progressive and humanist.
+As a result, the goals neoliberalism claims to uphold—innovation, multiculturalism, and connectivity—are riddled with contradiction and hypocrisy.
+The actual goals of neoliberalism are made clear through the YTSO project: to maintain the ideals of Western capitalism while only giving off the appearance of being progressive and humanist.

 In Chapter Two, “‘Indie’ Individualism,” Ritchey explores the Brooklyn “indie” classical artist scene and its relationship to the neoliberal concept of entrepreneurialism.
 She describes how these artists’ main goal is to push back against modernist classical composers who used the university to shield themselves from the marketplace so that they could make music that was geared toward higher creative goals rather than toward an audience.
 These “indie” classical artists felt that this was a shortcoming: it meant that those composers didn’t have to answer to an audience; it also meant that they could hide within the university setting and use it to justify their ascetic and elite musical choices.
 However, Ritchey points out that the “indie” classical artists who were very critical of musical and educational institutions often received funding, support, and employment from these very same entities.
 The leading members of this group were all educated at elite schools: “[Missy] Mazzoli and [Judd] Greenstein received MMs from Yale; [Nico] Muhly has an MM from Juilliard and apprenticed with Philip Glass; and [Claire] Chase has a BM from Oberlin.”
 Even more problematic is the fact that “In keeping with the postmodern turn that cultural criticism took in the 1980s, indie classical artists engage with ideas that emerged in opposition to capitalism, but they largely do so without taking capitalism itself into account.
 Indeed, the indie classical community’s self-presentation, its critical reception, and its music reproduce a new formulation of the individual conditioned by neoliberalism.”